HONOR FIRST

 If more than one table may be used to evaluate an employee's accomplishment, the table most advantageous to the employee should be used.

-The guidance tables do not address all worthy acts or categories of achievement.
-Honorary Awards may be used to recognize employee achievements for a tour of duty, retirement or other commendable situations.
+The guidance tables, originally developed to assist in award determinations, do not address all worthy acts or categories of achievement.
+Historically, Honorary Awards have been used to recognize employee achievements for a tour of duty, retirement, or other commendable situations.

 Table #1 - ADMINISTRATIVE DUTIES AWARD GUIDANCE